 TheDepartment of Anthropology at Western offers two courses at the Museum of Ontario Archaeology that train students in different areas of archaeological practice.
 Anthropology 3307A and Anthropology 3324A/B complement, rather than duplicate, the focus, training and skills offered in the other course.
-Our next offering will be Anthropology 3324A during Intersession 2017 followed by Anthropology 3307A in the Fall this 2018-19 year.
+Anthropology 3307A is offered in the Fall this 2018-19 year.
 Anthropology 3324A/B was offered in the Summer of 2017.

 Prerequisites: Registration in third or fourth year in any program.